 The UN-REDD Programme (www.un-redd.org) is a collaborative partnership between UNDP, UNEP and FAO.
-At the national level, the UN-REDD Programme supports developing countries in the implementation of REDD+ strategies, guided by the principles of country ownership and the United Nations human rights-based approach, and with a strong focus on engagement of all stakeholders, including indigenous peoples and civil society organisations.
-UN-REDD Indonesia has already supported the Government of Indonesia in many of the key issues to be addressed through the Indonesia-Norway cooperative programme.
+At the national level, the UN-REDD Programme supports developing countries in the implementation of REDD+ strategies, guided by the principles of country ownership and the United Nations human rights-based approach, and with a strong focus on engagement of all stakeholders, including indigenous peoples and civil society organizations.
+UN-REDD Indonesia has already supported the GoI in many of the key issues to be addressed through the Indonesia-Norway cooperative programme.
 The UN-REDD Programme provides a means of mobilising lessons and experience on REDD+ initiatives globally and brings together the complementary knowledge and expertise of the three UN agencies.

-In order to strengthen preparation for the LoI with Government of Norway, the Indonesian UN-REDD National Joint Programme has supported various initiatives and national consultations on REDD+ and related LoI activities, conducted by the MoFor, BAPPENAS and UKP4.
+In order to strengthen preparation for the LoI with GoN, the Indonesian UN-REDD National Joint Programme has supported various initiatives and national consultations on REDD+ and related LoI activities, conducted by the Ministry of Forestry, BAPPENAS and UKP4.

-Under the UN-REDD Programme, FAO will provide support to the Government of Indonesia on issues specifically relating to the Information, Monitoring and MRV for REDD+.
-To this end, a Letter of Agreement (LoA) between the MoFor and FAO ("Consultation and capacity building for a Measuring, Reporting and Verification (MRV) system based on the national REDD+ architecture") was signed in January 2011.
+Under the UN-REDD Programme, FAO will provide support to the GoI on issues specifically relating to the Information, Monitoring and MRV for REDD+.
+To this end, a Letter of Agreement (LoA) between the Ministry of Forestry and FAO ("Consultation and capacity building for a Measuring, Reporting and Verification (MRV) system based on the national REDD+ architecture") was signed in January 2011.